 In some cases, people may experience seizures or strokes due to brain damage from SAH, and the effects can last.

 The only way to prevent this condition is to identify potential problems within the brain.
 Early detection and, in some cases, treatment of a brain aneurysm can prevent a subsequent hemorrhage in the subarachnoid space.

-Treatment is not a guarantee; some patients die even after the most aggressive medical interventions.
 The earlier you seek emergency medical care, the better your chances of survival.